Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590

 \subsection{$V$- and $K$-band light curves of Mrk~590 during the MAGNUM dust reverberation mapping observations from 2003$-$2007}

-The MAGNUM project conducted long-term monitoring observations in optical and NIR wavelengths for a number of type 1 AGNs, to determine the dust reverberation lags in the AGNs.
+The MAGNUM project conducted long-term monitoring observations in optical and NIR wavelengths for a number of type 1 AGNs, to determine the dust reverberation lags in the AGNs \citep{sug06,kos14}.
 MAGNUM observations were carried out using a dedicated 2-m MAGNUM telescope and an optical-NIR simultaneous imaging camera \citep{kob98,kob98b}.

-In this work, we used the MAGNUM $V$- and $K$-band light curves of Mrk~590 at MJD $=$ $52642-54320$ (from 2003 January 3 to 2007 August 8) given in Table~4 of \cite{kos14}.
-Fig.~\ref{fig:mrk590_MAGNUM_lc} shows the Galactic extinction uncorrected $V$- and $K$-band light curves of Mrk~590. \footnote{Although \cite{kos14} mentioned that the Galactic extinction was uncorrected for the light curve of Mrk 590 presented in their Table~4, we compared $V$-band data with those presented in \cite{sak10} and found that the Galactic extinction was actually corrected for them based on the extinction coefficients of \cite{sch98}.
-Therefore, we applied the Galactic extinction to the $V$- and $K$-band fluxes of Mrk 590 from \cite{kos14}'s Table~4 to obtain the Galactic extinction uncorrected light curves.} During the observations of MAGNUM, Mrk~590 showed correlated $V$- and $K$-band flux variability \citep[see][for details]{kos14}.
+In this study, we use the MAGNUM $V$- and $K$-band light curves of Mrk~590 at MJD $=$ $52642-54320$ (from 2003 January 3 to 2007 August 8) given in Table~4 of \cite{kos14}.
+Fig.~\ref{fig:mrk590_MAGNUM_lc} shows the Galactic extinction uncorrected $V$- and $K$-band light curves of Mrk~590. \footnote{Although \cite{kos14} mentioned that the Galactic extinction is uncorrected for the light curve of Mrk 590 presented in their Table~4, we compare $V$-band data with those presented in \cite{sak10} and find that the Galactic extinction is actually corrected for them based on the extinction coefficients of \cite{sch98}.
+Therefore, we apply the Galactic extinction to the $V$- and $K$-band fluxes of Mrk~590 from \cite{kos14}'s Table~4 to obtain the Galactic extinction uncorrected light curves.} During the observations of MAGNUM, Mrk~590 showed correlated $V$- and $K$-band flux variability \citep[see][for details]{kos14}.
 As noted by \cite{den14}, although the BELs had already become very weak at the epochs of the MAGNUM observations, the optical continuum variability behaviour of Mrk~590 was normal for a Seyfert 1 galaxy of this luminosity and black hole mass, suggesting that there was no significant change in the accretion disk state, even in the faint phase.